 In order to become an impact investor, it’s wise to consider both the financial potential of an investment, as well as its social, environmental, or economic impact.

-Some investors have a higher risk tolerance than others, and some might be willing to take a lower profit in order to maximize the positive impact of their investments.
+Some investors have a higher risk tolerance than others, and some might be willing to take a lower profit in order to maximize the potential positive impact of their investments.

 The Takeaway

+Impact investing involves making investments with aims of improving certain outcomes in the world, which may come at the expense of potential returns.
 There is no one-size-fits-all answer to how to balance financial return and social or environmental impact.
 Impact investors must make investment decisions that are aligned with their values and objectives.

 Not all impact investments are created equal.
-Some impact investments may have a higher financial return potential than others but may also have a lower social or environmental impact.
+Some impact investments may have a higher financial return potential than others, but may also have a lower social or environmental impact.
 Similarly, some impact investments may have a higher social or ecological impact but may also have a lower financial return potential.
 Impact investors must consider both financial return and social or environmental impact when making investment decisions.

-INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE
+SoFi Invest® INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE

 1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.